grycap/oscar-landing/content/english/blog/post-egi-notebooks-integration.md

 client = Client("your-cluster-id","https://your-cluster-url.net", "username", "password", True)
 ```
-Once the client is created, you can call the function `create_service` with the path to the FDL file wich contains the function definition.
-The cluster ID on the FDL file has to match the one provided on the client definition, otherwise the function will throw an exception.
+Once the client is created, you can call the function `create_service` with the path to the FDL file which contains the function definition.
+The cluster ID on the FDL file has to match the one provided on the client definition, otherwise, the function will throw an exception.
 ```python
 try:
     client.create_service("services/cowsay_example/cowsay.yaml")